Yifei-AHU/AERI-PEDES/README.md

 ![](Images/Fig3.png)

-The images of our dataset are constructed based on three existing Aerial-Ground Person-ReID image datasets: AG-ReID, G2APS and AG-VPReID.
+The images of our dataset are constructed based on three existing Aerial-Ground Person-ReID image datasets: AG-ReID.v2, G2APS and AG-VPReID.

+First, you need to download the corresponding image dataset.
+You can download AG-ReID.v2 from [here](https://github.com/huynguyen792/ag-reid.v2), G2APS from [here](https://github.com/yqc123456/HKD_for_person_search) and AG-VPReID from [here](https://github.com/agvpreid25/AG-VPReID).

 ## 📦 TBAPR Dataset (The First Text-Aerial Person Retrieval Dataset)